April 17, 2026

 Effective programs cover more than product features.
 Reps need layered knowledge for different stages of the sales process:

 Pricing and packaging.
 Every rep should know your tiers, what's included at each level, and how to navigate pricing objections.
-Inaccurate pricing information is expensive.
+Pricing errors are expensive, both in margin and in trust if a prospect catches a mistake mid-negotiation.

 Customer use cases.
 Real examples of how customers use the product by role and industry.
 These are the stories reps reach for when a prospect says "what does this actually look like for a team like mine?"

 Objection handling.
 The objections every rep will hear, and the best responses.
 "We already have a solution for that."
 "Your competitor does the same thing for less."
 "We don't have the budget right now."
-Scripted, practiced, retained.
+Reps need each one scripted and practiced enough to recall under pressure.

 Competitive intel.
 Head-to-head comparisons: where you win, where you're weaker, and how to frame the conversation.
-Battle cards in your CRM are useful; being able to recall them mid-call without looking is better.
+Battle cards in a CRM only help when reps can recall them mid-call without looking.

 New feature releases.
 When your product ships, reps need to know how to position it before customers ask.
-This content has the fastest decay and needs the most reliable delivery mechanism.
+Release content decays fastest because nothing else in a rep's day reinforces it yet.

 How to build sales enablement training in Slack with Doozy